Manage Your Account

-- A high deductible health insurance plan is one with an annual deductible of at least $1,250 for individuals and $2,500 for families
+- A high deductible health insurance plan is one with an annual deductible of at least $1,300 for individuals and $2,600 for families.

-- HSAs are portable and move with an employee if there is a change in employment.
+- HSAs are portable and move with the accountholder if there is a change in employment.

 - Unused HSA funds roll over from year to year and interest continues to grow on a tax-deferred basis.

-- HSA contributions can come from the employee, employer or both, all in the same tax year.
+- HSA contributions can come from the accountholder, their employer or both, all in the same tax year.
 Each year the IRS changes the maximum annual contribution.
-For 2013 the maximum is $3,250 for individuals and $6,450 for families.
+For 2016 the maximum is $3,350 for individuals and $6,750 for families.
 Catch-up contributions can be made by individuals 55 and over up to $1,000.